Want to try the OnePlus 5 before anyone else? Here's how to give it your best shot

-The OnePlus 5 will fall into the hands of ten lucky smartphone fans before it goers on sale to the public, the company announced on Tuesday.
+The OnePlus 5 will fall into the hands of ten lucky smartphone fans before it goes on sale to the public, the company announced on Tuesday.

 As part of ‘The Lab’ initiative, OnePlus is looking for ten smartphone photographers to test the camera on the forthcoming flagship killer.